-- When using the twin needle, be sure to attach zigzag foot "J", otherwise the needle may break or the machine may be damaged. - Turn on the sewing machine, and then select a stitch. - For details on selecting a stitch, refer to "Selecting stitching" (page 58). - For details on the stitches that can be sewn with the twin needle, refer to "Stitch Settings" (page 96). - Select a stitch width of 5,0 mm (3/16 inch) or less.
+When using the twin needle, be sure to select the twin needle setting, otherwise the needle may break or the machine may be damaged.

+- For details on selecting a stitch, refer to "Selecting stitching" (page 66). - For details on the stitches that can be sewn with the twin needle, refer to "Stitch Settings" (page 118).